jonathan-poole/qs-admin-guide/docs/system_spot_check/telemetry.md

 For this example, we are interested in Visualization objects, App Open Events, and Reloads which have taken more than 30 seconds.

  * **Note**: The primary Engine calls which are relevant for most users of the Telemetry Dashboard are:
    * OpenApp : The request to the Engine to open an application.
-This is the time it takes for the Engine to request the application binary from disk, load it over the network, and uncompress it to RAM.
+This is the time it takes for the Engine to request the application binary from disk, load it over the network, and un-compress it to RAM.
    * Reloads : How long a reload execution takes.
 This type of request is less frequently relevant to most organizations.
 At least for the scope of this task.
    * Visualizations : The request to the Engine to render a visualization, e.g. a table chart.
  * A more exhaustive write-up of the Telemetry Dashboard is found [here](../../tooling/telemetry_dashboard.md)